nortikin/sverchok/docs/nodes/script/sn_functor_b.rst

 "ScriptNode Functor Version B" is an implementation of a script node, which is better described by the examples in the thread where this node was developed.
 This node is not used generally, because it is not entirely a completed project and i want to potentially radically change the way the node is syntactically controlled.

+The rational behind this node is that the code that implements the node "behind the scenes" is relatively simple, has little error checking, and relatively easy to maintain and augment.
+The downside is that it, unlike SNLite nodes, has a more verbose initializiation syntax.
+See the code below.

 .. image:: https://user-images.githubusercontent.com/619340/48945189-b7bb4080-ef29-11e8-8d46-1d5f002a0a89.png

 here's an example snippet::